A Posteriori Error Bounds for Two Point Boundary Value Problems: A Green's Function Approach

 The exact Greens function satisfies

-and is continuous away from the boundary.
+and is continuous away from the diagonal.
 The exact fundamental solution $\Phi$ is continuous as well.
-Therefore, if $\tilde\Phi$ and $\tilde G$ equal the exact fundamental solution $\Phi$ and Green's function $G$ then the jump terms in (\ref{I_FH1_simp}) vanish.
+Therefore, if $\tilde\Phi$ and $\tilde G$ are defined using the exact fundamental solution $\Phi$ and Green's function $G$ then the jump terms in (\ref{I_FH1_simp}) vanish.
 The remaining terms are zero since $\Phi$ and $G$ satisfy the ODE.
 Therefore we have succeeded in putting $I-FH$ into a form where each term is manifestly zero when using the exact solution.
-This suggests that a reasonable bound on $\|I-FH\|$ might be obtained by bounding each of these terms individually, as done in section~\ref{sec:sharper_bound}.
+This suggests that a reasonable bound on $\|I-FH\|$ might be obtained by bounding each of these terms individually, as done in Section~\ref{sec:sharper_bound}.